KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Good to know stuff
 ### Components:
-1. Box Collider and Capsule Collider are examples of a component type used on _Finished/_Unfinished/Part to specify if building should be selected when clicked on an location.
+1. Box Collider and Capsule Collider are examples of a component type used on _Finished/_Unfinished/Part to specify, if building should be selected when clicked on an location.
 2. Cluster Element Specification is if building should be connected and share power and what position
 3. Look at existing buildings to see what components is needed for some functions
 4. Block Object Nav Mesh Settings need to have "Generate Floors on Stackable" enabled to link path to stuff built on top of building

 ### Modeling:
-1. When exporting FBX files it also exports Textures but when importing of any change in example Blender is done it may be need of    replace texture and in blender it is good practice to change name of texture so its easy to find correct textures.
+1. When exporting FBX files it also exports Textures but when importing if any changes in texture settings in example Blender is done it may be need of replace texture with original.
+One way to help with that is in blender is to change name of texture so its easier to find correct textures.